 This platform is only available with Pepperstone.
 MT5 is an improvement on MT4 in that it allows you to trade all CFDs in addition to Forex.
-MT5 offers the following features
+MT5 offers the following features:

 In the past, we have usually recommended MT4 as our preferred platform.
-This was because MT5 was initially built to meet American financial regulations of the NFA so did no allow LIFO trading or hedging.
+This was because MT5 was initially built to meet American financial regulations of the NFA so did not allow LIFO trading or hedging.
 MT5 has now been modified and can offer these features through brokers not based in the USA.
 We now see MT5 as the best platform as it offers everything MT4 can do and more.

 Despite this, there are still good reasons to choose MT4.
-If you only wish to trade forex or certain CFDs then MT4 is a great resource thanks to its clean interface and ease of use.
+If you only wish to trade forex or certain CFDs, then MT4 is a great resource thanks to its clean interface and ease of use.
 So will satisfy the needs of most forex traders.

 City Index’s’ custom trading platforms are also a great platform.
-They come with more inbuilt tools than MetaTrader and are an award-winning platform, ADVFN awarded it best spread betting platform in 2017 and UK Forex Award did same.
-If you do choose City Index it does help to understand you do risk being locked into their ecosystem.
-If you wish to change brokers in future, it can be difficult to move off a propriety platform.
+They come with more inbuilt tools than MetaTrader and are an award-winning platform, ADVFN awarded it best spread betting platform in 2017 and UK Forex Award did the same.
+If you do choose City Index, it does help to understand you do risk being locked into their ecosystem.
+If you wish to change brokers in the future, it can be difficult to move off a propriety platform.

 We feel there is little reason to choose MT4 with City Index given it higher spreads and limited leverage.